Manjit Singh Mianwind

+Manjit Singh Manna Mianwind is an Indian politician and belongs to Bharatiya Janata Party.
+He was a member of the Punjab Legislative Assembly and represented Baba Bakala Assembly constituency.
+He joined the BJP before 2022 Punjab election and received ticket from Baba Bakala as a BJP candidate.
+In April 2024, he was named as the BJP candidate for Khadoor Sahib in the ensuing 2024 Indian general election in Punjab.

 Family

 His father's name is Mohinder Singh.

 Political career

 Mianwind was elected to Punjab Legislative Assembly from Khadoor Sahib in 2002.
 In 2007, he was re-elected from Khadoor Sahib.
 In 2012, he successfully campaigned in the new constituency Baba Bakala.